What Are Mala Beads?

 Is there a particular crystal, color or material that you are draw to or looking for?

 Using Mala beads is simple and enjoyable.
 We have put together a few steps to help you get started:

-1. Decide on your intention or purpose and choose your mala beads
+1. Decide on your intention or purpose and choose your mala beads.

-2. Go to your sacred space or find any comfortable and quiet place where you will not be disturbed
+2. Go to your sacred space or find any comfortable and quiet place where you will not be disturbed.

-4. Relax and try to align yourself by focusing on your intention, mantra or affirmation
+4. Relax and try to align yourself by focusing on your intention, mantra or affirmation.

 5. Hang the first mala bead gently on the middle or ring finger of the right hand.
 You will find that the mala drapes between your middle and index finger.

-6. Place your thumb on the guru bead and begin reciting your mantra (this can be done aloud or silently)
+6. Place your thumb on the guru bead and begin reciting your mantra (this can be done aloud or silently).

 7. Every time you finish your mantra or affirmation push the mala bead away with your thumb and move onto the next bead.
-Repeat this, travelling around the mala until you reach a count on 7, 21, 27 or 108.
+Repeat this, traveling around the mala until you reach a count on 7, 21, 27 or 108.